dillionlim/DigitalLogbook/README.md

 First, in `kv_namespaces`, insert your KV namespace ID from above.

-Next, `chatId1` and `chatId2` are the Telegram chat IDs of the unfiltered and filtered chats respectively.
+Next, `chatId1` and `chatId2` are the Telegram chat IDs of the unfiltered and filtered chats respectively. `channelId1` and `channelId2` are the channel IDs of the unfiltered and filtered chats respectively.

 The `POST_URI` parameter contains the URI of the worker, which should be of the form "https://digital-logbook.[domain-name].workers.dev/submissions".